 Local resources.
 Inspiring stories.
 Practical advice.

 Whether it’s physical, financial, professional or psychological, everybody goes through tough times in their lives.
 Josh Martin was 28 years old when he experienced his biggest challenge yet: an aggressive form of leukemia.
-Inspired by his journey, the Overcoming Obstacles Handbook is a free collection of real-life stories, practical advice and local resources in the Kitchener-Waterloo area geared at helping people who are facing adversity.
+Inspired by his journey, the Overcoming Obstacles Handbook is a free collection of real-life stories, practical advice and local resources in the area for people facing adversity.

 Whatever obstacle you face in life — personally, professionally or otherwise — be sure to consider the resources available in your community.
 Fortunately, the Kitchener-Waterloo area boasts all kinds of organizations and programs focused on helping folks overcome a variety of obstacles.

 Below, you’ll find information about some of them.
 This listing is by no means exhaustive, but it will hopefully give you a flavour of the kinds of resources available in your own backyard.

 HopeSpring Cancer Support Centre

 (student nutrition programs)

 (conflict resolution, sexual trauma support, assistance for women and youth returning to the community from prison)